jmceche/subsfinder/README.md

-OPENSUBTITLES.ORG IS CHANGING ITS API:
+# NOTICE:
--LOGIN IS REQUIRED TO SEARCH/DOWNLOAD SUBS (ADD LOGIN AND TOKEN HANDLING)
+## OPENSUBTITLES.ORG IS CHANGING ITS API:

--Subtitle finder using Opensubtitle API
+## LOGIN IS REQUIRED TO SEARCH/DOWNLOAD SUBS (ADD LOGIN AND TOKEN HANDLING)

-This finder will search from a user input or using a hash file.
+# Subtitle finder using Opensubtitle API

-Components for React:
+### This app uses OpenSubtitles.org REST API to search and download subtitles.

--NavBar
+## **You can use two types of search methods:**
--NameSearch
+### Name Search:
--HashSearch
+Write the movie or serie title you're looking for.
--SubList
+Please notice that if you don't enter a season or episode for series, it will show the first 50 results in no particular order.

--Sub
+### File Search:

-TODO:
+OpenSubtitles API offers you to search for the subtitle of the specific file you want.
--Add languages
+Just open the file dialog and select the file.
--Use a single Search component in App??? (instead of 2 different methos for each type of search) -Hooks and context API?? (use a global state???)
+Please Notice is not 100% effective.